duhdugg/warp-audio-server/README.md

 ## Warp Audio Server

-This is a simple web application that takes a YouTube URL, and warps the audio according to user parameters.
+This is a simple web application that takes a YouTube URL and warps the audio according to user parameters.

 It is meant to help musicians experiment with key and tempo changes.